Ruby Rose: Personal life

 Rose said in 2015, "I am very genderfluid and feel more like I wake up every day sort of gender neutral."
 This announcement came approximately a week after she released Break Free, in which she visually transforms from a feminine-presenting woman to a heavily tattooed masculine-presenting person.
 She stated that she prefers to continue using feminine pronouns, but also uses they/them pronouns.
 She said that if she had to choose a sex, she would choose to be male, but she does not feel like she should have been born with different body parts.
 Seeing the desire her transgender friends had for transitioning, she asked herself if her need to transition matched theirs, and concluded that it did not: "I think at this stage I will stay a woman but ... who knows.
 I'm so comfortable right now I feel wonderful about it, but I also fluctuate a lot."

 Rose is a vegan and supports the Geelong Cats of the Australian Football League.

 Rose dated The Veronicas singer Jessica Origliasso in 2008.
 She was engaged to fashion designer Phoebe Dahl from 2014 until they ended their relationship in December 2015.
 She rekindled her relationship with Origliasso from October 2016 to April 2018.

 In 2019, Rose underwent emergency spinal surgery to treat two herniated discs caused by performing her own stunts on the set of Batwoman and revealed she would have been at risk of paralysis without the surgery.

+In April 2026, on Threads, Rose accused Katy Perry of sexually assaulting her in the Spice Market nightclub in Melbourne nearly two decades earlier.